bigbluebutton/bigbluebutton.github.io/index.md

 We believe every student with a web browser should have access to a high-quality online learning experience.

-We've written this documentation for administrators and developers who want to setup and customize their own BigBlueButton server.
+This documentation for administrators and developers who want to setup and customize their own BigBlueButton server.
 If you are an end-user (instructor or teacher) interested in learning more about BigBlueButton (and how it works) visit [bigbluebutton.org](http://bigbluebutton.org).

 The source code for BigBlueButton is hosted on [GitHub](http://github.com/bigbluebutton/bigbluebutton).